Chronic prostatitis is characterised by > 3 months of urogenital pain, often associated with LUTS or sexual dysfunction.

 Features are those of > 3 months of urogenital pain, often associated with LUTS and sexual dysfunction.

-Pain may affect diffuse and poorly localised.
-It is often described in the perineum but may also be in the external genitalia, back, lower abdomen or rectal.
+Pain is often diffuse and poorly localised.
+Many patients will describe pain in the perineum but it can also be in the external genitalia, back, lower abdomen or rectum.

 The majority of investigations are aimed at identifying any underlying bacterial infection.